The Church in Exile

 - the Fathers vindicated,

-- the Councils understood,
+- the councils understood,

-- Tradition restored to glory.
+- Tradition restored to honor.

 So too the Church, risen from exile, will nourish the remnant with: